Restream/reindexer/readme.md

 pip3 install langchain-reindexer
 ```

-LangChain integraion library is able to interact with Reindexer in `builtin` and `cproto` modes.
+The LangChain integration library is able to interact with Reindexer in `builtin` and `cproto` modes.

 Related URLs:
 - https://github.com/Restream/langchain-reindexer